ZooAmerica Conservation News: Fall 2022

 - ZooAmerica Kestrel Nesting Box ProjectA female kestrel incubating her clutch of eggs.
 Female kestrels have brown wings

 - ZooAmerica Kestrel Nesting Box ProjectA male kestrel and five eggs.
-Males have blue-grey wings.
+Males have blue-gray wings.
 Both sexes share incubation duties, though this dad seems to be napping on the job.

 - ZooAmerica Barn Owl Nesting Box ProjectA barn owl incubating eggs